High Achievers’ Internship program at A2I2

 Call for Internships

 If you like to solve challenging problems in software engineering and/ or artificial intelligence and are interested in advancing your technical and professional skills which would be valued and recognized by employers, then this is the right opportunity for you.

 - Must be enrolled in one of the universities in Australia at undergraduate or postgraduate level.

-- Must be enrolled in second or third year of their undergraduate degree/ second year of postgraduate degree in one of the following disciplines:
+- Must be enrolled in the second or third year of their undergraduate degree/ second year of a postgraduate degree in one of the following disciplines:

 - Software Engineering